 Instrument |

 Measuring devices: pressure, temperature, flow, level transmitters.
-Have a phenomenon type, instrument type, and loop number. |
+Static elements without states, used for GRAFCET conditions.
+Have a phenomenon type and instrument type. |

 |